AndreaOrru/andreaorru.github.io-archived/_drafts/static-recompilation.md

 on the DS**...
 You get the idea.

-The result of this process still has to be hackable in order to be able to fix bugs and optimize performance critical spots.
+The result of this process still has to be hackable in order to be able to fix bugs and optimize performance-critical spots.
 And after all of this is done, you still have to **generate decently optimized ARM code** for the DS.
-The programming equivalent of a walk in the park, don't you agree?
+Not exactly the programming equivalent of a walk in the park.

 # Devising a strategy

+Let me make something clear first: we'll never reach 100% accuracy the same way an emulator can.
+But can we get close enough? **If we can get a disassembly that is mostly accurate** and a set of **auxiliary tools** that help in reverse-engineering the thoughest parts, we can at least make the task manageable.

+The first tool we have at our disposal is a **SNES emulator**.

 - Start from the log of an emulator to get accurate disassembly and runtime information about data and code references